 most common cc types

-- Hard CC completely removes a player's control their champion.
+- Hard CC completely removes a player's control of their champion.

 - Soft CC partially removes control.

 - Interrupts cancel channeled abilities.
 Any CC that prevents casting abilities is an interrupt, whether it's hard or soft.

 - Buff: increase allies' statistics.
 Steroids are self-buffs.

 - Movement: allow a champion to dash, jump, blink, or otherwise re-position.
 Most can cross terrain.
 Thresh's Dark Passage and Kalista's Fate's Call are unique because they give dashes to allies.
 Offensive moves are called gap closers, defensive are escapes.

 - Attack modifiers: give special effects to basic attacks.
 Some are attack resets, which allow a champion to attack in quick succession when used immediately after completing a basic attack.

 - Some abilities apply on-hit effects, which normally only occur on basic attacks.
 Examples of on-hit effects include lifesteal, Spellblade from the item Sheen, and Nami's attack modifier Tidecaller's Blessing.